keironchaudhry/p4-lingomeets/README.md

 * Ability to connect different profiles so that users can directly "Add friend" or "Connect" with another user.
 * Ability to allow different users to privately message each other.
 * Complete automated testing to 100%.
+* Password Reset interface that successfully sends an e-mail to user to change password.

 # **Data Validation**